Day Theming: How to Give Every Day a Single Focus

 Step 1: Audit your work categories

-Open your calendar and task list from the past two weeks and write down every type of work you did — not the individual tasks, but the categories.
-Things like: client calls, writing, financial admin, product development, team management, marketing, learning.
+Open your calendar and task list from the past two weeks and write down every type of work you did.
+Capture the categories, not the individual tasks, so you end up with groupings like client calls, writing, financial admin, product development, team management, marketing, and learning.
 Most people land on 4 to 7 distinct categories.
+If you want a structured place to map priorities before you assign themes, the Goals and Progress workbook walks through the same kind of life-area and focus audit.

 Step 2: Rank by energy and importance

-Some categories need your best cognitive energy — writing, strategy, and product work usually fall here.
+Some categories need your best cognitive energy, and writing, strategy, and product work usually fall here.
 Others, like administrative tasks or routine communications, need time but not peak focus.
-Rank your categories from highest cognitive demand to lowest, then place the demanding ones on your highest-energy days (for most people, that’s earlier in the week).
+Rank your categories from highest cognitive demand to lowest.
+Then place the demanding ones on your highest-energy days, which for most people means earlier in the week.

 Pro Tip